dimitrinicolas/video-resolutions/README.md

 - [`search`](#searchquery) - Search a list of formats matching a query string
 - [`searchOne`](#searchonequery) - Returns the best result of `search` or `null`

+**Notice:** All the getters and searchers results are always a copy of database items so you can edit them without damaging database data.

 ### `Format`

 Each format `code` is either an unique string or `null`.

+Each format `resolution` unique.

 The `Format` class has a getter `resolution` returning a string of the width and height merged around a "×" symbol, and a getter `pixelCount` returning the